VDHG vs DHHF vs GHHF: Which All-in-One ETF Should You Buy?

 You're investing for 10+ years and don't need a bond cushion

-You want a small bond buffer (10%) for lower volatility
+You want a small bond buffer (10%) for slightly lower volatility

 You want currency hedging on part of your international exposure